For a long time, I thought the answer to living my life planned and organized was finding the right solution.

 The right set of rules.

-I thought that if I could just organize things correctly enough, life would finally feel more manageable.
+I thought that if I could just organize things correctly enough, my life would finally feel more manageable.

 But over time, I started noticing something.